vaibhavpandeyvpz/kram/README.md

 - `executed`: Array of executed migration versions
 - `rolledBack`: Array of rolled back migration versions

-If a migration fails, execution stops immediately and the transaction is rolled back.
-Any migrations that were successfully executed before the failure will remain in the tracking table, but their database changes will be rolled back due to the transaction.
+If a migration fails, execution stops immediately.
+Any migrations that were successfully executed before the failure will remain in the tracking table.
+Note that DDL operations (CREATE TABLE, DROP TABLE, etc.) in MySQL auto-commit and cannot be rolled back, so each migration should be designed to be idempotent and safe to run.

 **Example error handling:**